Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 “Medical tourism” is the term commonly used to describe people traveling outside their home country for medical treatment.
 Traditionally, international medical travel involved patients from less-developed countries traveling to a medical center in a developed country for treatment that was not available in their home country.
 In the United States, the term “medical tourism” generally refers to people traveling to less-developed countries for medical care.
 Medical tourism is a worldwide, multibillion-dollar phenomenon that is expected to grow substantially in the next 5–10 years.
 However, little reliable epidemiologic data on medical tourism exist.
-Studies using different definitions and methods have estimated anywhere from 60,000 to 750,000 medical tourists annually.
+Studies using different definitions and methods have estimated there are 60,000–750,000 medical tourists annually from around the world.

 The most common categories of procedures that people pursue during medical tourism trips are cosmetic surgery, dentistry, cardiology (cardiac surgery), and orthopedic surgery.
 Common destinations include Thailand, Mexico, Singapore, India, Malaysia, Cuba, Brazil, Argentina, and Costa Rica.
 The type of procedure and the destination need to be considered when reviewing the risk of travel for medical care.

 Most medical tourists rely on private companies or “medical concierge” services to identify foreign health care facilities, and they pay for their care out of pocket.
 Some insurers and large employers have alliances with overseas hospitals to control health care costs, and several major medical schools in the United States have developed joint initiatives with overseas providers, such as the Harvard Medical School Dubai Center, the Johns Hopkins Singapore International Medical Center, and the Duke-National University of Singapore.
 Whether these joint ventures will increase the number of US citizens who go overseas for health care is unknown.